Desire100/Multi-Classifier-Deep-Neural-Network-for-Detecting-Intruder-behavior-in-Cyber-Security-/README.md

     Scikit-learn

 ### Data set analysis and preprocessing
-    Run the file named "Data_preprocesing"
+    Run the file named "Data_preprocesing.py"
 ### Create and Train the model
-    Run the file named "model_creation_and_training"
+    Run the file named "model_creation_and_training.py"
 ### Test and Evaluate the model
-    Run the file named "
+    Run the file named " Model_testing_and_evaluation.py"